 Yes, summer is very different than the regular school year.
 After surveying parents, we determined that seven weeks was the most extended summer session we could offer.
 This gives our teachers a much-needed week of vacation after the school year ends.
 We convene in mid-June and July and must complete in time for FUMC Vacation Bible School to be held in August.
-Teachers have two weeks of vacation (but some are preparing classrooms at that time) and one week of staff development for room preparation and staff meetings.
+Teachers have a two-week break (but some are preparing classrooms at that time) and one week of staff development for room preparation and staff meetings.
 As for the costs, we lose about one-third of our students to camps, vacations, etc., each summer.
 As a result, we used to have our classes only partially full and were not covering our expenses.
 We had to increase the cost of that program or eliminate it.
 The high demand for summer care resulted in a fully enrolled, more cost-efficient program.

 We hope this gives you a greater understanding of the preschool’s operations and policies.